zarusz/Training_IoT/README.md

 ## Essentials

 ### Boot Modes
-Whenever the ESP is reset or powered on it checks the state of three GPIO pins to enters one of the boot modes:
+Whenever the ESP is reset or powered on it checks the state of three GPIO pins to enter one of the boot modes:

 GPIO15|GPIO0|GPIO2|Mode
 ------|-----|-----|----